Orlando Arcia Player Props: Braves vs. Brewers

-On Sunday, Orlando Arcia (.514 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
-First pitch is at 2:10 PM ET.
+Orlando Arcia -- with an on-base percentage of .270 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the mound, on July 28 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Red Sox.

 Orlando Arcia Game Info & Props vs. the Brewers